pygmystack/pygmy/docs/troubleshooting.md

 Example `hosts` file contents:

-    10.0.2.2 my-local-website.com.docker.amazee.io
+    10.0.2.2 my-local-website.com.pygmy.site

-### I get an error like `no such service: amazeeio-ssh-agent` when using `docker-compose up -d` even after pygmy started fine
+### I get an error like `no such service: pygmy-ssh-agent` when using `docker-compose up -d` even after pygmy started fine

 Restart pygmy and make sure that pygmy could start the ssh-agent container.